green-vulcano/gv-script-tester/README.md

 Current buffer content      ->  scriptTester/ [DATA-Buffer.xml]
 ```

 To add an ***additional buffer***, you have to add an additional *ENV-[buffer number]-Buffer.xml* file for the buffer object and the related properties.
 The changes of additional GVBuffers during the execution are showed in the file *environmentLog.txt*.
+You can also change the property *SHOW_ALL_BUFFER_IN_OUTPUT* to always show all the buffers.

 ```
 Current buffer object         ->  scriptTester/ [DATA-Buffer.xml]